 - Add a little olive oil in the middle and use a pastry brush to coat the edges.

-- Place the squash halves open side down on a baking sheet and bake in an oven at 350° F for 15-20 minutes.
+- Place the squash halves cut side down on a baking sheet and bake in an oven at 350° F for 15-20 minutes or until fork tender.

-- Flip the squash over and run a fork through the middle making little strings.
-Add a little butter and top with the stuffing.
+- When cool enough to handle, run a fork through the middle loosening the squash and top with the stuffing.
 Pile it on!

-- Bake for another 20-30 minutes or until the squash is tender and the stuffing is done.
+- Bake for another 15 minutes or until the squash is completely heated through.